Dutton Park State School: History

 However, open-air annexes proved to be inadequate because the open sides provided limited weather protection and climate control, and the canvas blinds deteriorated quickly.
 The building type was discontinued in 1923, after many had been constructed across Queensland.
 All were modified to provide better enclosure.
 In 1925, the Dutton Park Girls and Infants School's open-air annexe was enclosed with sliding sash windows, a typical modification of open-air annexes in Queensland schools in the 1920s.

 In the 1920s and 1930s, substantial changes to the school grounds occurred.
 In 1925, the railway cutting that divided the Dutton Park schools was widened, requiring relocation of the northern wing of the original 1886 boys school.
-In 1927, the school reserve was extended to the south, through resumption of a triangular portion of the gaol reserve.
+In 1927, the school reserve was extended to the south, through resumption of a triangular portion of the jail reserve.
 In the following years, improvements were made to the grounds including drainage, fencing, and landscaping, and a pedestrian pathway was created along the southern boundary of the school, which is now the driveway from Annerley Road.
-In 1930, nine Depression relief workers employed under the Queensland Government's Unemployment Relief Scheme, administered by the DPW during the Great Depression (1929-1930s), were improving the playing grounds and preparing a playing field.
+In 1930, nine Depression relief workers employed under the Queensland Government's Unemployment Relief Scheme, administered by the DPW during the Great Depression (1929–1930s), were improving the playing grounds and preparing a playing field.

 In 1933, concern about decreased enrolments at the girls and infants and boys schools led to discussion by the school committee of amalgamation of the schools.
 It was proposed that, due to the recent improvements to its grounds and modernisation of its classrooms, the boys school should be the site of the amalgamated school.

 By 1934, the decision to locate the Dutton Park State School at the boys school site had been made.
 Plans to accommodate the increased student population were created in 1934.
 These included extension of an existing building to provide an extra classroom and a teachers room; relocation of the open-air annexe (1916) to the boys school site; and construction of two concrete toilet blocks.
 The Girls and Infants school site, north of the railway line became an opportunity school.

 The open-air annexe was relocated to its present site, and re-oriented to face north, in time for the commencement of the 1935 school year.
 A drawing shows the building contained three classroom separated by folding partitions with doors, verandahs on three sides and hat rooms at the ends of verandahs.
 The side verandahs (east and west) were additions.
 Along the north verandah wall, doors were relocated into new openings, and a double hung window with fanlight was added.
 A new, VJ timber-lined ceiling replaced the pressed metal one.
 Stairs were centrally located from the verandah.
 Toilets were added to the understorey in 1936.